Fear Street Part Three: Part One

 years days, we finally have the origin of Sarah Fier – horror cinemas latest iconic bogeyman.
 Reactions have been mixed to Fear Street Parts One and Two but for those of us that have bought into these films, it is impressive how well they have established the mythology of this vengeful undying witch over such a short period of time.

 Fear Street Part Three: 1666 is initially very different to its predecessors due to its historical setting.
-All three films are demonstrably period pieces, it’s right there in the tiles, but whereas the others revisit significant eras of horror cinema, this one predates cinema, by some stretch.
+All three films are demonstrably period pieces, it’s right there in the titles, but whereas the others revisit significant eras of horror cinema, this one predates cinema, by some stretch.
 When we left de facto protagonist Deena at the end of the previous movie she had just touched Fier’s witchy bones and Quantum Leaped into the body of the woman herself in the specified mid 17th Century date.

 This conceit mostly works, I won’t tell you what’s going on here but there’s a whole spoiler discussion coming up at the end of this piece so I’ll pick it up there.
 What is curious is that several of her friends, and some from the events that occurred in the 70s, are also there and this is never really explained.
 It could be that Deena is projecting her own reality over this new existence or it could be that these families all go way way back in this area and that the ancestral similarities are really really strong but it is more than just the same actors playing these parts; their characters are essentially the same too.
 You can decide it is a reincarnation thing if you want to but I’m going with a simpler explanation; it’s magic – sorted, moving on.